bugramovic/korma.postgis/readme.md

     ;... define postgres-db ... please note, that the postgres jdbc driver is not a korma.postgis dependency ;                           the postgis extension however is included

-    (register-types db) ;register the postgis-types in the db-pool ... only needed for the prepare-postgis function
+    (register-types db) ;register the postgis-types in the db-pool ... only needed for the transform-postgis function

     (defentity geom-ent
         (prepare   prepare-postgis) ;this allows you to use jts-geometries in your insert/update statements